Everything You Need To Know About Food Storage

 16. Peanut Butter and Jam

 We started buying smaller jars since the kids don’t live at home anymore.
 I still giggle when I see #10 cans of peanut butter, yep I used to buy those!
-I love small jars of jam, my favorite brand is Smucker’s.
+We love small jars of jam, my favorite brand is Smucker’s.

 I save money by making bread, so that’s how I justify buying some really good jam.
 In July I hope to make some Raspberry freezer jam.
 Luckily I have the jars, and I have already picked up the pectin.
 Boy, has it gone up in price.